pocketgems/dynamodb/docs/dynamodb.md

 first.
 See details in [blind writes](#blind-writes).

 ### Delete
-Items can be deleted from the database via `tx.delete()`.
+Rows can be deleted from the database via `tx.delete()`.
 The delete method accepts models or keys as parameters.
 For example, `tx.delete(model1, key1, model2, ...keys, key2)`.

 For models that were read from server via `tx.get()`, if the model turns out to be missing on server when the transaction commits, an exception is thrown.
-Otherwise, deletion on missing items will be treated as noop.
+Otherwise, deletion on missing rows will be treated as noop.

 ### Query
-Query enables accessing items in a DB table with the same partition key.
+Query enables accessing rows in a DB table with the same partition key.
 Transaction context `tx` provides `query` method that return a handle for adding filters and execute the query.
 ```javascript <!-- embed:../test/dynamodb/unit-test-dynamodb-iterators.js:section:example queryHandle start:example queryHandle end -->